LabControlSoftware/labcontrol/README.md

-# labcontrol
+# Lab Control
-LabControl Software lets you control and manage your laboratory
+Lab Control Software lets you control and manage your laboratory